50 celebrities with a history of protest

 Much of the music by Joan Baez is rooted in activism, counterculture, and protest.
 Baez has been politically active for several decades since the beginning of the civil rights movement and has written and performed songs for marches and protests, with her most famous track being “We Shall Overcome.”

-While Steve-O may be most famous for his dangerous stunts on “Jackass,” the television personality also made headlines for a pro-environmental stunt.
-The daredevil climbed a 100-foot crane and held up a sign that said “SeaWorld Sucks,” while also holding an inflatable Shamu balloon and shooting fireworks; Steve-O was unsurprisingly arrested.
+Steve-O has never shied away from controversy, including making waves with a pro-environmental stunt.
+The daredevil climbed a 100-foot crane and held up a sign that said “SeaWorld Sucks,” while also holding an inflatable Shamu balloon and shooting fireworks.
+He was unsurprisingly arrested.

 Rock and folk musician Bruce Springsteen has been one of the more prolific musical activists in recent history and has consistently spoken out for gay rights, same-sex marriage, and transgender rights.
-More recently, Springsteen has been an outspoken critic of Donald Trump, especially in regard to the coronavirus pandemic response.
+Springsteen was an outspoken critic of Donald Trump, especially in regard to the coronavirus pandemic response.

 You may also like: Can you answer these real 'Jeopardy!' questions about TV shows?